koushik777-lab/OCTANET_AUGUST_TASK_2/README.md

 - **JavaScript** for adding interactivity.

 ## 🌐 Live Demo
-Check out the live demo here: [My To-Do List App](https://your-github-username.github.io/your-todo-list-repo/)
+Check out the live demo here: https://koushik777-lab.github.io/OCTANET_AUGUST_TASK_2/

 ## 💻 Getting Started
 If you'd like to explore the code or contribute to the project, feel free to clone this repository..